Study: Preservation Positive Los Angeles | Los Angeles Conservancy

-The Los Angeles Conservancy has released a groundbreaking new study showing how preservation positively affects housing, affordability, sustainability, density, and economics.
+A groundbreaking study showing how preservation positively affects housing, affordability, sustainability, density, and economics.

-Our purpose for the study is to better understand how preservation contributes quantitatively and qualitatively, to the city's economic, social and environmental present and future.
+The study was commissioned to understand better how preservation contributes quantitatively and qualitatively to the city’s economic, social, and environmental present and future.

 Donovan Rypkema, principal of PlaceEconomics, prepared the study for the Conservancy.
 PlaceEconomics is a private sector firm with over thirty years’ experience in the thorough and robust analysis of the economic impacts of historic preservation.
 They conduct studies, surveys, and workshops in cities and states across the country that are addressing issues of downtown, neighborhood, and commercial district revitalization and the reuse of historic buildings.

-We would like to thank all of those whose financial contributions made this project and report possible.
+Thanks to all of those whose financial contributions made this project and report possible!

 Donaldson Trust